 Where possible, opt for low-fat or reduced-fat versions of milk and dairy products.

-Avoid industrially produced trans fats.
-These are often found in processed food, fast food, snack food, fried food, frozen pizza, pies, cookies, margarines and spreads.
+Avoid industrially-produced trans fats.
+These are often found in processed food, fast food, snack food, fried food, frozen pizza, pies, cookies, margarine, and spreads.

 Eat less salt and sugar

 When cooking and preparing food, limit the amount of salt and high-sodium condiments (e.g. soy sauce and fish sauce).

 Limit your daily salt intake to less than 5 g (approximately 1 teaspoon), and use coarse sea salt